MatthewBayfield/heritage_housing_issues/README.md

 feature-feature pair correlation tests, and normality tests for each feature's distribution.
 * Perform cleaning/preparation.
 * Perform feature engineering/scaling/selection.
-* Train model for predicting sale price from house attributes.
+* Perform model search, and best model selection, for a model to predict sale price from house attributes.
-* Optimise the model and perform hyperparameter tuning.
+* Optimise the model by performing hyperparameter tuning.
 * Evaluate the model performace.
 * Finalise the model pipeline once the success criteria are met.
 * Create a dashboard page displaying the attributes and sale prices of the client's four properties.